Get your investment portfolio managed by a dedicated team with Scotia Portfolio Solutions.

 What are mutual funds?

 A mutual fund is a professionally managed investment that pools money from different investors to invest in stocks, bonds, short-term money market instruments or other securities.
-They're managed by portfolio managers who use their experience and training to make choices about which investments to hold and when to buy and sell the fund's investments.
+They're managed by portfolio managers who use their experience and training to choose which investments to hold and when to buy and sell the fund's investments.
 One of the benefits of mutual funds is that they diversify your risk by distributing your money over a range of securities, geographies, sectors, asset classes and more.

 Benefits Considerations